 We enter into employment agreements with each of our executive officers.
 Each employment agreement with our named executive officers (other than the CEO) contains substantially the same terms and conditions.
 Each employment agreement sets forth the base salary, bonus opportunity, stock options, benefits and the responsibilities of each position in effect at the time of execution of the agreement.
-In addition, each agreement requires Align to provide compensation to these officers in the event of termination of employment agreement varies depending on the nature of the termination.
+In addition, each agreement requires Align to provide compensation to these officers in the event of termination of employment or a change of control of Align.
+The compensation due in the event of the termination of each employment agreement varies depending on the nature of the termination.
 What is meant by the terms "cause", "good reason" and "change of control" is described more fully at the end of this section under the heading "Employment Agreement Definitions".